nyu-csci-ua-0480-002-fall-2015/examples/class09/get-post-request/README.md

 Examples of GET and POST requests
 -----
-To run the sample code... in this directory, run:
+To run the example code, use the following commands in this directory:

 <code><pre>
 npm install .